-The Bonds are being purchased by Merrill Lynch, Pierce, Fenner & Smith Incorporated at a price of \$101,445,549.40, and will be reoffered at a price of \$101,593,034.50.
-The Purchaser may offer and sell the Bonds to certain dealers (including dealers depositing Bonds into investment trusts) and others at prices lower than the initial offering prices and yields set forth on page i of this Official Statement, and such initial offering prices and yields may be changed from time to time by the Purchaser.
-After the initial public offering, the public offering prices and yields may be varied from time to time.
+The Bonds are being purchased by Morgan Stanley (the "Purchaser").
+Each series of the Bonds is being purchased at a price of \$50,794,500, and will be reoffered at a price of \$50,799,500.
+The Purchaser may offer and sell each series of the Bonds to certain dealers (including dealers depositing Bonds into investment trusts) and others at prices lower than the initial offering prices corresponding to the yields set forth on the cover page of this Official Statement, and such initial offering prices may be changed from time to time by the Purchaser.
+After the initial public offering, the public offering prices may be varied from time to time.